Show All Answers

 The City of Palm Beach Gardens no longer mails out brochures to resident households.
 You may pick up a copy at any Recreation facility or download it from our website

 Permits are required for group use of any park facilities, athletic fields, picnic pavilions and lighted facilities.
-Permits can be completed in person at the Burns Road Recreation Center or online at PBGREC.COM/LOGIN.
+Permits can be completed in person at the Burns Road Community Center or online at PBGREC.COM/LOGIN.

-Burns Road Recreation Center regular business hours of operation are as follows: Monday-Thursday 8am-8pm, Friday 8am-6pm, Saturday 8am-5pm, Sunday 12-5pm.
+Burns Road Community Center regular business hours of operation are as follows: Monday-Thursday 8am-8pm, Friday 8am-6pm, Saturday 8am-5pm, Sunday 12-5pm.
 However, hours may change or be extended depending on the season and programming.